RobertMachamud/Milestone3/README.md

       2. As a returning visitor, I want to post an other awesome recipe I've discovered.
       3. As a returning visitor, I want to easily reread all the information I want/need.
       4. As a returning visitor, I want to (eventually) improve or remove some of my own recipes.
-      5. As a returning visitor, I want to increase my "own-recipe-score" on my profile page.
+      5. As a returning visitor, I want to save some recipes I like to review them when needed.
       6. As a returning visitor, I want to (eventually) edit my profile.
       7. As a returning visitor, I might want to rethink my decision if I didn't follow/subscribed to the website on social media :-)